foolscapcon/foolscapcon.github.io.testbed/_includes/index.md

 ## <a name="info"></a>What else should I know?

-Foolscap appreciates your help in making the convention safe, fun and trouble-free.
+<a name="rules"></a>Foolscap appreciates your help in making the convention safe, fun and trouble-free.

 + **Badges:** Please wear your badge in plain sight when you are in the hotel so you are clearly identified as a member of the convention.